StevenWBull/StudyStackClient/README.md

 ## Description

 This project is a React application that allows users to create and manage stacks.
 Each stack represents a topic or category, and users can add questions and answers to each stack via cards.
 The application provides a user-friendly interface for creating and editing stacks, as well as adding and removing questions and answers.

+## Authors

+This project was created for CSCI 441 at Fort Hays State University during the Fall 2023 semester.
+The original authors are as follows:

+- Hyojin Park
+- Preston Deschaine
+- Raymond Lee
+- Jordan Tyler
+- Reagan Mpasinya
+- Steven Bull

 ## Installation